September 16, 681:

 Tomas de Torquemada, the first Spanish Inquisitor General, dies.
 He burned over 2,000 victims, tortured thousands more, and immolated as many as 40 percent of those accused in some areas.

-Early on the morning of September 16, 1810, Father Miguel Hidalgo Costilla summoned the largely Indian and mestizo congregation of his small Dolores parish church and urged them to take up arms and fight for Mexico’s independence from Spain.
-His El Grito de Dolores, or Cry of Dolores, which was spoken—not written—is commemorated on September 16 as Mexican Independence Day.
+On this day in Christian History, just early on the morning, Father Miguel Hidalgo Costilla summoned the largely Indian and mestizo congregation of his small Dolores parish church and urged them to take up arms and fight for Mexico’s independence from Spain.
+His El Grito de Dolores, or Cry of Dolores, which was spoken (not written) is commemorated on 16th September as Mexican’s Independence Day.

 Please drop a comment and use the Social Media Buttons below to share to friends and family.